Estimated reading time: 5 minutes

 Though these numbers might be deceiving, a considerable number of nurses are still vastly underpaid, especially those working in the private sector contractually.

-The table below indicates the salary range of nurses that work in the public sector for the year 2022.
+The table below indicates the salary range of nurses who work in the public sector for the year 2022.

 House Bill No. 4599 – Salary Increase for Nurses Act